 When we were out for breakfast at 6:30 am, my head was aching.
 The next marathon of meditation started at 8:00 am and ended at 11:00 am for lunch.
 I was super irritated by my mind.
-What can’t you be a little quieter?
+Why can’t you be a little quieter?

 At 1:30 pm we started again and ended at 5:30 pm for snacks.
 Now, I wanted to speak to someone, but everyone ignored my smile!
 Ouch!!
 At 6:30 pm we started again and were given instructions for the next day at 8:30 pm.
-I was back to the hostel, and in bed by 10:00 pm.
+I was back at the hostel, and in bed by 10:00 pm.
 Well, the routine was going to be the same for the next 10 days!

 Did I have any magical experiences during my Vipassana retreat?

-Before I decided to book my Vipassana, I had read many blogs on it, and people talked about how they healed from backache, migraine in just 10 days.
+Before I decided to book my Vipassana, I had read many blogs on it, and people talked about how they healed from backache, and migraine in just 10 days.

 While I did not expect my health issue to get resolved in just 10 days, I did expect ‘something’, a little magic maybe.
 And that happened on the third day!

-As I saw it, I was scared from the meditation experience.
+As I saw it, I was scared of the meditation experience.
 I guess fear was not needed at that moment.
 Because the moment I was afraid, the experience stopped!
 I kept feeling magical for the next many minutes.